aarayann/ET-AI-HACKATHON/README.md

 | Average cost of a certified financial planner | ₹25,000/year |
 | People who abandon financial apps due to complexity | 65% |

-**Finshala bridges this gap.** We use Generative AI to give every Indian the kind of personalized, data-driven financial guidance that was previously available only to the wealthy.
+**Finshala bridges this gap.** We use Generative AI to give every Indian the kind of personalized data driven financial guidance that was previously available only to the wealthy.

 ---

-## 💡 What Finshala Does
+## ↦ What Finshala Does

-Finshala is a full-stack financial wellness platform that combines **deterministic computation engines** (for accurate math) with **Generative AI agents** (for personalized advice and explanations).
-No hallucinated numbers — the LLMs explain, they never calculate.
+Finshala is a financial wellness platform that combines **deterministic computation engines** (for accurate math) with **Generative AI agents** (for personalized advice and explanations).
+No hallucinated numbers the LLMs explain they never calculate.

 ### In Simple Words

 You enter your financial details once.
 Finshala then:

-1. **Scans your tax situation** → Tells you which regime saves more money and exactly where you're missing deductions
+1. **Scans your tax situation** → Tells you which regime saves more money and exactly where you are missing deductions
-2. **Checks your financial health** → Gives you a score out of 900 across 6 dimensions (like a CIBIL score, but for overall financial fitness)
+2. **Checks your financial health** → Gives you a score out of 900 across 6 dimensions
 3. **Plans your retirement** → Shows you exactly when you can retire early (FIRE), how much SIP you need, and what happens year by year
-4. **Explains everything with AI** → Not just numbers, but *why* your score is what it is, using SHAP-style explainable AI
+4. **Explains everything with AI** → Not just numbers but *why* your score is what it is, using SHAP style explainable AI
-5. **Stress-tests your money** → Runs 5,000 Monte Carlo simulations against AI-generated economic crisis scenarios
+5. **Stress-tests your money** → Runs 5,000 Monte Carlo simulations against AI generated economic crisis scenarios
-6. **Generates PDF reports** → Professional, downloadable reports for Tax, Health Score, and FIRE planning
+6. **Generates PDF reports** → Professional downloadable reports for Tax, Health Score, and FIRE planning

 ---

-## 🎬 Demo Video
+## ↦ Demo Video

 <p align="center">
   <a href="https://youtu.be/YOUR_VIDEO_ID">